idlab-discover/masters-robbe-haegeman/thesis_resources/findings/investigation_reconcile_percona_mongodb.md

-# Notes - Investigation scheduled reconcilation in the Percona MongoDB operator
+# Notes - Investigation scheduled reconciliation in the Percona MongoDB operator

 The following documentation is specifically about the**Percona MongoDB operator**.
 I will however often refer to it as the *Percona operator* or even just *"the operator"*, since the architecture of the Percona database operators are very similar (and it makes typing easier).